kooroshh/kooroshh/README.md

 ### 💬 About Me
-i'm fullstack engineer / security researcher
+I'm a full-stack engineer/security researcher
 ⚡ I'm looking for a job too :)

 ### 🔭 Ongoing Projects